tesla33io/minishell/docs/CommandTable.md

 /* If no arguments specified */
 **args = {<bin_name>, NULL};
 ```
+- _envp_ - An array of pointers to strings that define the environment for the program.
 - _in\_fs_ - List of file names (_NULL terminated_) for IN-redirection in the following format:
 ```C
 **in_fs = {<in_file_1>, ..., <in_file_n>, NULL};